IAmJSD/smhw.py/README.md

 # smhw.py
-This is a Python client for Show My Homework API.
+This is a Python client for the Show My Homework API.